anik0o/VR-rigid-body-animation-based-on-motion-capture-data-/README.md

 The VR animation was created using Unity.
 ![Animacja](youtube-video-gif.gif)

-## Watch the preview of the VR animation made with Unity.
+## Watch the preview of the VR animation made with Unity

 https://github.com/user-attachments/assets/6e6a94b2-80e9-458f-8304-0ae20d3d402b